Skip to primary navigation Skip to content Skip to footer

 A closer look at the most commonly spotted marine mammal on the Maine coast

 If you’ve been on the ocean in Maine, whether by paddle, oars, motor, or sail, you’ve probably spotted at least one seal.
 But did you know that Maine is home to four different kinds of seals?
-Some of these blubbery little friends live in our local waters year round, while others are only seasonal visitors.
-If you’re interested in learning more about Maine’s most beloved marine mammals, read on!
+Some of these blubbery creatures live in our local waters year round, while others are only seasonal visitors.
+Read on to learn more about Maine’s most beloved marine mammals!

 What Makes a Seal a Seal

-First up, let’s learn a little more about seals in general.
-Seals are members of the family Pinniped, which also includes Walruses and Sea Lions.
+Seals are pinnipeds – a group of mammals that also includes walruses and sea lions.
 All of Maine’s seals are members of the True Seal family (Phocidea in latin).
-True seals are also called earless seals, because of their smooth round heads, or crawling seals, because of the way they scoot themselves flat across the land.
-This differentiates them from the eared or walking seals (Sea Lions and Fur Seals of the scientific family Otariidae) who possess visible ear flaps and waddle with their fronts held upright when on land.
+True seals are also called earless seals (because of their smooth round heads), or crawling seals, because of the way they scoot themselves flat across the land.
+This differentiates them from the eared or walking seals (sea lions and fur seals of the Otariidae family) who possess visible ear flaps and waddle with the front of their bodies held upright when on land.
 When in the water, true seals propel themselves using their hind flippers, while the front flippers are used for steering and stability.
 The opposite is true of eared seals.

 Harbor Seal Skeleton